wc-duck/wc-duck.github.io-src/content/code/protothreads-with-a-twist.md

 - [libdill](http://libdill.org/)
 - [libmill](http://libmill.org/)

-Both libdill and libmill feel a bit to 'opinionated' on how to they want you to structure you code ( not that weird since the both sets out to re-implement go:s goroutines in c ) and also feels a bit 'heavier' than what I need.
-So libaco sparked my interest, it looks quite lean and not too opinionated, i.e. it looks really nice!
+Both libdill and libmill feel too 'opinionated' on how they want you to structure your code ( not that weird since the both sets out to re-implement go:s goroutines in c ) and also feels 'heavier' than what I need. libaco however sparked my interest, it looked quite lean and not too opinionated, i.e. it looks really nice!
 But there is a big BUT, no windows support yet =/ I do most of my development on Linux but throwing Windows support out of the "window" (**badumtish**) is not something I want to do.
 According to the issue-tracker it is in "the pipe" but it is not supported as of writing this.

-This lead me to fire of a question on twitter about alternatives and where [@RandyPGaul](https://twitter.com/randypgaul) pointed out something that I had looked at before but totally forgotten about, coroutines/protothreads based on "duffs-device".
+This lead me to fire of a question on twitter about alternatives and where [@RandyPGaul](https://twitter.com/randypgaul) pointed out something that I had looked at before but totally forgot about, coroutines/protothreads based on "duff's device".

-Since there are already good descriptions on this technique on the interwebs I'll just link to the original article here and wait until you have read it ( if you haven't already ).
+Since this technique is already well documented on the interwebs I'll just link to the original article here and wait until you have read it ( if you haven't already ).

 [coroutines in c](https://www.chiark.greenend.org.uk/~sgtatham/coroutines.html)

 Read it yet?
 Good!

-Here are a few other links to libs that implement these kind of coroutines for you if your interested.
+Here are a few other links to libs that implement these kind of coroutines.

 - [protothreads](http://dunkels.com/adam/pt/)
 - [zserge/pt](https://github.com/zserge/pt)